A Characterization of Universally Optimal Queueing Regimes: Proof of the Main Result

-Since Kevin's opponents follow $\stratopt$, opponents whose position is at most $\nopt$ remain and all other opponents renege, so at round $\round_m$ the system has $\nopt+1$ customers, and Kevin's position is $\nopt+1$.
+Consider the successive times at which either Kevin is served or the system has $\nopt+1$ customers.
+At the first such time, if Kevin has not been served, all opponents whose position is higher than $\nopt$ renege, and therefore Kevin is in position $\nopt+1$.

-We consider two cases: First, if the event at round $\round_m+1$ is an arrival, then some opponent (possibly the arriving customer) will be in a position higher than $\nopt$ and will renege immediately, and all other opponents will remain.
-Therefore, $\round_{m+1}=\round_m+1$ and if Kevin remains in the queue at round $\round_{m+1}$, then the system will again have $\nopt+1$ customers and Kevin will be the last.
+Starting from a time at which the system has $\nopt+1$ customers and Kevin is in position $\nopt+1$, consider the evolution until the next time at which either Kevin is served or the system has $\nopt+1$ customers.
+If the first event is an arrival, then some opponent, possibly the arriving customer, is in a position higher than $\nopt$ and reneges immediately, while all other opponents remain.
+Thus, if Kevin remains in the system, the system again has $\nopt+1$ customers and Kevin is the last customer.

-Second, if the event at round $\round_m+1$ is a service, then at rounds $\round_{m}+1,\dots, \round_{m+1}-1$ the system has at most $\nopt$ customers, and, by our assumption on the profile, nobody reneges.
-Therefore, the state at these rounds cannot be maximal.
-Hence, by \ref{it:th:thetheorem-b}, all customers who arrive at rounds $\round_{m}+2,\dots, \round_{m+1}$ are placed ahead of Kevin.
-So again, if Kevin remains in the queue at round $\round_{m+1}$, then the system will again have $\nopt+1$ customers and Kevin will be the last.
+If the first event is a service completion, then until the system next has $\nopt+1$ customers or Kevin is served, the system has at most $\nopt$ customers, and, by the strategy profile of the opponents, nobody reneges.
+As long as Kevin has not been served, every state reached before the system next has $\nopt+1$ customers is reached from the previous state with $\nopt+1$ customers by a sequence of arrivals and service completions that never serves the last customer.
+Therefore, every such state is not maximal.
+Hence, by \ref{it:th:thetheorem-b}, every arriving customer is placed ahead of Kevin.
+Thus, if Kevin remains in the system until the system next has $\nopt+1$ customers, then Kevin is again the last customer.

-Therefore, in both cases, at the first round in each of the blocks $\interv_m$ the system has $\nopt+1$ customers and Kevin is the last.
-During the block nobody reneges with the potential exception of an arriving customer at the beginning of the block; this still leaves the system with $\nopt+1$ customers; and all arriving customers are placed ahead of Kevin.
-Therefore, Kevin is served only if the block ends with an empty system.
-Therefore, if Kevin does not renege, his total expected payoff during each of these blocks is at most $\differ_{\nopt+1}<0$.
+Therefore, in each such cycle, Kevin can be served only if the last customer in the system is served, and every arriving customer is placed ahead of him.
+Hence, his probability of being served during the cycle is at most $\ruinptilde_{\nopt+1}$, and the expected time during which he pays the holding cost before either being served or the cycle ends is at least $\ruinttilde_{\nopt+1}$.
+This implies that Kevin's expected payoff during each cycle is at most

-It follows that Kevin's payoff under any continuation strategy that does not renege is strictly negative, and so his best response is to renege immediately.
+It follows that Kevin's payoff under any continuation strategy that does not renege immediately is nonpositive, so his best response is to renege immediately.\footnote{Under a generic set of parameters $\differtilde_{\nopt+1}< 0$, so reneging immediately is Kevin's unique best response, proving that it is a strict Nash equilibrium.}